kathleenbk/DigiLibrary/README.md

 - Incorporated a mix of Bootstrap styling and personal CSS
 - Previously deployed using AWS/EC2, will deploy again once new features are added (see below)

+#### Running the Application
+You can run this application as a Spring Boot app using Spring Tool Suite, but the database is not public at this time.

 ## Future Additions
 I am currently working on implementing the Google Books API.
 This will basically get rid of the need to enter books in manually, avoiding "bad" entries.